scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Voting Certificates {#cp-voting-cert}

 There are two types of voting certificates: the (1) regular voting certificates and the (2) sensitive voting certificates.
-They contain the public keys associated with the private keys that MAY to cast votes in the TRC update process.
+They contain the public keys associated with the private keys that MAY cast votes in the TRC update process.
 Voting certificates are X.509-style certificates.

 Regular and sensitive voting certificates are used to verify regular and sensitive TRC updates, respectively, and are embedded in the TRC.